 Vienna Museum of Technology

 If your kid excitedly runs from one museum exhibition to the next it’s only natural to wonder if there’s a catch.
 Maybe it’s because it was the first place we went to after M spent almost 2 days cooped up in a hotel room?
-We seriously doubt it after spending an entire morning in the Vienna Museum of Technology without any of us getting bored.
+We seriously doubt it after spending an entire morning in the Vienna Museum of Technology.

 When a bunch of local families is standing in line to get into a museum before it opens on a Sunday morning, you know it must be something special.
 But despite the big number of visitors, it never feels crowded inside.
 The Vienna Museum of Technology is BIG.
 And there are so many interactive stations for curious minds to get hands-on experience that kids aren’t frustrated by not getting a turn.